GulamJilani5/system-design/typeofsystems/integrationpattern/resilience/spring-boot-resilience/rate-limiting.md

 # ⏺️ RATE LIMITTER PATTERN

-- Unrestricted and uncontrolled requests can lead to performance degradation, resource exhaustion, and potential denial-of-service (DoS) attacks.
+- Unrestricted and uncontrolled requests can lead to `performance degradation`, `resource exhaustion`, and potential `denial-of-service (DoS)` attacks.
-- When a user surpasses the permitted number of requests within a designated time frame, any additional requests are declined with an HTTP 429 - Too Many Requests status.
+- When a user surpasses the permitted number of requests within a designated time frame, any additional requests are declined with an **HTTP 429 - Too Many Requests status**.
-- Additionally, the Rate Limiter pattern proves beneficial for providing services to users based on their subscription tiers.
-For instance, distinct rate limits can be defined for basic, premium, and enterprise users.
+- **Additionally**, the **Rate Limiter** pattern proves beneficial for providing services to users based on their subscription tiers.
+For instance, distinct rate limits can be defined for **basic**, **premium**, and **enterprise** users.

 ## ➡️ Two Steps involved to use the retry pattern